ouspg/CompSec/Lab2_Network/README.md

 * Your own server code or a description of how you showed the received data.
 * Your own HTML/Javascript **without directory traversal characters in its name**.
 * The *zip* archive that you uploaded to overwrite the subtitle file.
-* **Clear** instructions on how to start your own server, send the XSS attack and how to verify that the information was sent to your server from Juice Shop.
+* **Clear** instructions on how to start your own server, send the XSS attack, and how to verify that the information was sent to your server from Juice Shop.

 ---

 ## Task 4

 You can complete this task in two ways.
-You can do the predefined task explained below or you can suggest a task that interests you and do that. __Contact the course assistants__ and describe them what you are interested in doing/trying to do.
+You can do the predefined task explained below or you can suggest a task that interests you and do that. __Contact the course assistants__ and describe to them what you are interested in doing/trying to do.
 If they say it is good you can do that as your task 4.

 ### Setup